 Harriet Ward is Emeritus Professor of Child and Family Research at Loughborough University.
+She is currently working with the Rees Centre as an Honorary Research Fellow.

 In 2002 she founded Loughborough’s Centre for Child and Family Research (CCFR), an independently funded research centre designed to produce methodologically sound, policy relevant research on issues concerning children’s social care.
 She directed the centre until she stepped down in 2014.